-Source: World Bank, Internetworld, Globedata Data as of April, 2022 for India d.
-Smartphone Penetration in India - Comparison with other countries
+Source: World Bank, Internetworld, Globedata Data as of April, 2022 for India

 The current internet penetration rate in India stands at 57% and this largely corresponds to the metro and semi-urban internet users.
 Majority of the population in the rural areas lack basic network connectivity and hence do not have access to digital banking/online payment systems.
 People in these areas rely predominantly on cash owing to a lack of network support for cashless transactions.